 Our tip: If you really want to see a lot of flamingos, then maybe you should consider doing a boat trip in the nearby Río Lagartos.
 There is actually a boat tour, which starts from here and leads you to the flamingo colonies.

-Price for Guide / Admission: 50 Pesos per person
+Price for Guide / Admission: 200 Pesos per person (plus 70 pesos for the view point)

 Travelling from Valladolid: about 2 hours by car (note: there are quite a few pot holes along the way, take special care when driving in the dark.)